alioso/plbear/README.md

 ## Pattern Lab

 Bear Skin 8 uses an atomic design system created with [Pattern Lab](http://patternlab.io/docs/).
-Next, you will need to install pattern lab dependencies from Composer. `cd` to the `pattern-lab` directory and run:
+Next, you will need to install Pattern Lab dependencies from Composer. `cd` to the `pattern-lab` directory and run:
 ```sh
 $ composer install
 ```